freenode/Sigyn/README.md

     admin capability add useraccount #mychannel,protected
     hostmask add useraccount *!*@something

+You can also exempt an user for a specific protection :

+    register useraccount password
+    admin capability add useraccount #mychannel,flood
+    admin capability add useraccount #mychannel,ctcp
+    admin capability add useraccount #mychannel,lowFlood
+    hostmask add useraccount *!*@something

+( see config.py for kind of protection )

 You can tell Sigyn to be more laxist against someone who is in the channel long time enough:

     config supybot.plugins.Sigyn.ignoreDuration